A-Hrithik-4/pocket-pilot/README.md

 One-line Description:

-A personal finance dashboard that helps users calculate loan EMIs and manage expenses in one place.
+A personal finance dashboard that helps users calculate loan EMIs, simulate repayment strategies, and manage expenses in one place.

 Built for the Digital Heroes Custom Software Developer Trial Task.